quarkwrangler/quarkwrangler.github.io/_posts/2025-04-30-newtonSecond.md

 ## An intuitive explanation of Newton's second law

-Let's take a look at the equation:
+Let's take a look at the equation in a less traditional equivalent form:

 $$\vec{F}=m\frac{d}{dt}\vec{v}$$

+Newton's second law is used to describe a single object.
+The symbols refer to physics quantities which are understood to correspond to that single object.
+I'll explain all of the terms later, but the force is a force on the object.
+The mass and velocity are the mass and velocity of the object.

 The first symbol we find in this equation is $$\vec F$$, which represents force.
 A force can be thought of as a push or a pull.
 If you touch something, then you put a force on it.
 If you pull on a spring, you can feel it pulling back on you, which means that the spring is exerting a force away from you.
 Note that $$\vec F$$ has a funny arrow over it.
 That means that force is represented by a mathematical object called a vector.
 Vectors have both a size and a direction.
 You can push really hard or not that hard on things, and you can push them in different directions.